mishalhossin/github-topics-adder/README.md

 python topics_adder.py
 ```

-The script will select (note 20 is the max topics for github) 20 random topics from your `wordlist.txt` file, and add them to your repository's topics using the GitHub API.
-The topics will be added every 20 seconds until the script is terminated.
+The script will select 20 random topics from your `wordlist.txt` file, and add them to your repository's topics using the GitHub API.
+The topics will be added every 20 seconds until the script is terminated. (note : 20 is the max topics for githubrep)

 ## Wordlist Validator